-The Honors Program is more than an academic program; it is a community of like-minded individuals.
-Through interaction in the Honors seminars and colloquia, Honors retreats and events, and hanging around Hopkins House, students have ample opportunity to from friendships with their fellow classmates.
+The Honors Program is more than an academic program; it is a diverse community passionately committed to education and learning from one's peers.
+Through interaction in the Honors seminars and colloquia, Honors retreats and events, and hanging around Hopkins House, students have ample opportunity to form friendships with their fellow classmates.
 This creates a unique sense of community, an "Honors family" within the larger Gonzaga community.

 The Honors Community

 Arguably the best part of being an Honors student is having the Honors family.
-For the freshmen in their first months of college life, being a part of the program provides a catalyst for forming friendships with classmates, and the Hopkins house provides a homey atmosphere that can be a refreshing break from life in the dorms.
+In the first months of college life, being a part of the program provides a catalyst for forming friendships with classmates, and Hopkins House provides a homey atmosphere that can be a refreshing break from life in the dorms.
 In sophomore, junior, and senior year, the friendships within the Honors Program are often some of the closest friendships formed during college.

 Hopkins House: the Honors House

 Piraeus is a house available for Honors students.
-Freshmen and sophomores live in the dorms, while juniors and seniors are offered the option of living in Piraeus.
-There is a guest room in Piraeus that is available to incoming students who are interested in the Honors Program.
-Take a tour of Piraeus.
+First-year students and sophomores live in the dorms, while juniors and seniors are offered the option of living in Piraeus.

 Faculty and Students

 Honors students cut across all ideological, geographic, socioeconomic, and ethnic lines.
 The Program prides itself in its diversity of perspectives and personalities.
 It includes students from private and public high schools who major in a wide variety of disciplines.
 Program graduates are regularly placed in highly competitive graduate and professional programs throughout the country.